 Since there has not been a posting for nearly 2 years I suppose you think someone died, but no, we are simply very busy.
 A prime example is the solar photovoltaic (PV) addition we did last month.
 While working steadily to harvest and store our massive garden’s bounty we spent many evenings discussing how to make life a bit easier.
 We decided to try reducing the amount of firewood we fell, cut, lop, split, stack, carry, and burn using stored sunshine from a different source.

 Sure, firewood is a renewable resource but even our highly efficient masonry stove puts out particulates and unburned gases when it first starts up.
 The obvious way to attempt this would have been to put up a couple of kilowatts of wind turbine to supplement our off-Grid solar system.
 Wind often blows at night, when sunshine is not beaming through our large windows, getting passively stored directly into our 30-ton masonry floor slab.
-But at our age we think increasingly about reliability, low maintenance, and less heavy lifting.
+But sometimes that same wind would blow when the sun is also shining, overheating our house unless we could think of a way to store the heat, day or night.
+And at our age we think increasingly about reliability, low maintenance, and less heavy lifting.

 So, since we needed to deal somehow with the added heat, we first focused on how to store more heat and where to store it.
-A heat pump is certainly more efficient since it simply moves heat rather than creating it, but the added cost, complexity, noise, and convective air circulation (moving air makes you feel cooler) made little sense to us.
-It can be far cheaper to produce heat rather than move it against a temperature gradient, as heat pumps do.
+A heat pump is certainly very efficient since it simply moves heat rather than creating it, but the added cost, complexity, noise, and convective air circulation (moving air makes you feel cooler) or need for a heat storage fluid made little sense to us.
+It can be far cheaper and simpler to produce heat rather than move it against a temperature gradient, as heat pumps do.
 And to store heat it’s easiest to work with conducted or radiated energy.
 There are various sorts of electric heaters on the market, some radiant, some convective, and a few that rely on heat conduction.
 We settled on some stainless steel conductive heating strips sold by a division of Grainger.
 Mounting these on the masonry stove’s surface would move extra heat directly into an existing 2-ton mass for gradual release.

 Wall penetrations into the house were done on the 21st and we laid out cable, enclosed it in 1-inch polyethylene pipe, and used the electric tractor’s 1-bottom plow to bury 230 feet of cable on the 22nd.
 The last of the clean-up was done on the 23rd.